 Well.
 Hard to lie here, since all my nutrient talk is in text, on the Internet, for everyone to see.
 I was uncomfortably surprised.

 I’ve been reading Kristen Michaelis’s real food nutrition textbook for homeschool students (or adults, quite honestly), and she starts right out citing Pollan’s “nutritionism” and touting the value of the whole food, not the nutrients contained therein.
 (It’s a refreshing departure from classic science and nutrition texts that rely on the Food Pyramid alone.
 If you’re homeschooling bright middle schoolers or high school students, you may want to take a look.)

 Pollan consistently gives a good reminder, to trust in the value of whole foods, eat like your grandmother ate and stop counting each nutrient all by itself.
 I’m still going to eat my yogurt because it has probiotics, though!
 (Maybe my discomfort is why I picked on him last time I wrote about him.)

 Michael Pollan had five more pages of quality stuff to say, and someday I’ll share the middle of the talk with you, too.
 For today’s Go Local!
-Challenge purposes, though, I want to skip to the Q&A part of the evening.
+Challenge (link no longer available) purposes, though, I want to skip to the Q&A part of the evening.

 I was just giddy when the moderator asked my question for Michael Pollan to answer.
 I knew it was a doozy!